nss-evening-cohort-8/code-maker-and-breaker-moffutt10/README.md

 # Code Maker and Breaker
-A soul-crushing quiz in which we were tested on our ability to create and manage a repo on Github for a simple app that encodes words into UTF-16, and vice versa.
+A soul-crushing quiz in which we were tested on our ability to create and manage a repo on Github for a simple app that encodes words into UTF-16, and vice versa in a couple hours.

 ## Screenshot
 ![main screen shot](./screenshots/code.png)